Last Updated on May 14, 2022 by Zwivel

-- Some medications and homeopathic remedies are alleged to treat and minimize swelling and bruising.
+- Some medications and homeopathic remedies allegedly treat or minimize swelling and bruising.

 It can be easy to confuse the appearance of bruising with what’s called the Tyndall effect.

-According to board-certified dermatologist Jordana S. Gilman, MD, “the Tyndall effect is a bluish discoloration that appears if hyaluronic acid fillers are injected too superficially into the skin.
-The filler is a clear gel, so light appears bluish when it reflects through it under skin.”
+According to board-certified dermatologist Dr. Jordana S. Gilman,“the Tyndall effect is a bluish discoloration that appears if hyaluronic acid fillers are injected too superficially into the skin.
+The filler is a clear gel, so that light appears bluish when it reflects through it under skin.”

 Either way, it probably warrants a quick visit to your injector, as it can be hard to determine the cause of the discoloration on your own.

-Wrinkle reducers like Botox are less likely to cause bruising because they don’t penetrate the skin as deeply, and therefore cause less trauma to the blood vessels.
+Wrinkle reducers like Botox are less likely to cause bruising as they don’t penetrate the skin as deeply, and cause less trauma to the blood vessels.

-In the two weeks before your treatment, pay close attention to the medications you take, as they can have an impact on the way your body reacts to a filler treatment.
+In the two weeks prior to your treatment, pay close attention to the medications that you take, as they can have an impact on the way your body reacts to a filler treatment.
 Some medications, most notably blood thinners and anticoagulants, restrict your blood’s ability to clot and increase the likelihood of bruising.

-Prior to treatment, it’s imperative to discontinue the use of NSAIDs such as Aspirin, Naproxen, Advil, Excedrin, Ibuprofen, and Motrin.
+Prior to treatment, it’s imperative that you discontinue the use of NSAIDs such as Aspirin, Naproxen, Advil, Excedrin, Ibuprofen, and Motrin.
 Speak with your doctor before undergoing filler treatments if you have hemophilia, a liver disease, or any condition that requires you to take anticoagulants, including Heparin or Warfarin.

-Certain foods can also influence the way your body reacts after receiving dermal filler injections.
-In the 1-2 days before your treatment, abstain from specific substances that act like natural, milder versions of blood thinners.
+Certain foods can also influence the way your body reacts to receiving dermal filler injections.
+A day or two before your treatment, abstain from specific substances that act like natural, milder versions of blood thinners.